roger-zhang-eng/Exercise1/README.md

 All the message flow are driven by protocol/delegate.

 ## Unit Test
-As example, in Exercise1UI, create one ViewModel unit test.
+As example, in Exercise1Tests, create one ViewModel unit test.

 1) testEmpty: check the model data initial state.

-2) testSydneyLocation: check location name detection.
+2) testSydneyLocation: check location name detection, by XCTestExpectation Asynchronous Testing.